snyamahmoud/fsnd-linux-server-config/README.md

 in Python can be served by web servers.

-**Google terms: 'http how does it work', 'apache http', 'ubuntu apache', 'apache intall modules', 'apache wsgi'**
+**Google terms: 'http how does it work', 'apache http', 'ubuntu apache', 'apache install modules', 'apache wsgi'**

 If you haven't installed a web server before, don't despair and take the time to do a few of the simpler tutorials, set up a static web site and set